Normann-BPh/BPNet-with-CUT-Tag/preprocessing/README.md

 - Final BED file with all regions split into uniform sliding windows

 ---
+# Handler
-All preprocessing was done by Miguel Rius-Lutz
+This directory was written and editted by Miguel Rius-Lutz.